 The remaining TO-92 package semiconductors get installed by following the silkscreen footprint on the PCB.
 These include the LM317 constant current source for the LED pushbutton switches, the 2N3906 relay trigger, and two 2N5457 or J201 DI FET buffers.

 Once you’ve installed the semiconductors we can move on to the relays in bag C. These are the electromechanical switches that do all kinds of crazy things inside the Lola circuit.

 K1 and K2 work in tandem.
 They are triggered by the “Line” pushbutton switch and their job is to flip your input transformer from a mic in (step up) to a line in (step down).
 I told you they do crazy things!
 K3 is the phase reverse and is located between the op-amp outputs and output transformer primary.
-It. of course. is controlled by the “Phase” pushbutton switch.
-K4 is the switches the Lola input from the XLR into the 1/4” DI jack.
+It, of course, is controlled by the “Phase” pushbutton switch.
+K4 switches the Lola input from the XLR into the 1/4” DI jack.
 This one is different in two ways.
 First, it’s not switched by a pushbutton switch.
 It’s triggered when you insert an unbalanced cable into the 1/4” DI jack.
 Second, it’s normally “on”, meaning current is flowing through the relay and breaking the ground connection with the DI jack turns it “off ”.
 That part really isn’t important, but you may hear it “click” on when you power up your Lola.